Operation Argus: USS Albemarle

+USS Tarawa

 USS Tarawa served as overall command of the operation, with her commander serving as Task Group Commander.
-She carried an Air Force MSQ-1A radar and communication system for missile tracking.
-She also housed VS-32 aircraft for search and security operations as well as scientific measurement, photographic, and observer missions for each shot.
+It carried an Air Force MSQ-1A radar and communication system for missile tracking.
+It also housed VS-32 aircraft for search and security operations as well as scientific measurement, photographic, and observer missions for each test.
 HS-5 was also aboard and provided intra-task-force transportation for personnel and cargo.